-How long the condition should persist before adding or dropping links (Add Pers)
+Adding or dropping links (Add Pers)

 Add Pers specifies a number of seconds that the ALU must persist beyond the Target Util threshold before the MAX adds bandwidth.
 Sub Pers specifies a number of seconds that the ALU must persist below the Target Util threshold before the MAX subtracts bandwidth.
 When adding bandwidth, the MAX adds the number of channels specified in the Inc Ch Count parameter.
 When subtracting bandwidth, it subtracts the number of channels specified in the Dec Ch Count parameter, dropping the newest channels first.